opensiddur/fonts/README.txt

 Look in the directory named "Keyboard Layouts."

 Biblical (Tiro) Layouts for Microsoft Windows operating systems, and for Apple OS X.

+KNOWN ISSUES

+In OS X 10.11.14 (El Capitan), the following fonts have been shown to fail or render with errors in their diacritic positioning:

+Fail
+-- Shlomo
+-- Shlomo Stam

+Positioning Errors
+-- David CLM
+-- Dorian CLM and Dorian CLM Italic
+-- Frank Ruehl CLM
+-- Frank Ruehl curled Lamed
+-- Mekorot Vilna
+-- Miriam CLM
+-- Nachlieli CLM